TGX 1.1.1

 im.drawGradientTriangle({ 20, 140 }, { 160, 50 }, {230, 200}, tgx::RGB32_Blue, tgx::RGB32_Orange, tgx::RGB32_Black); // gradient triangle, full opacity.

-im.drawTexturedGradientTriangle(tex, { 0,0 }, { 50, 0 }, { 50, 50 } , { 120, 230 }, { 300, 20 }, { 280, 170 }, tgx::RGB32_Red, tgx::RGB32_Green, tgx::RGB32_Blue, 0.5f); // texture triangle with color gradient. half opacity.
+im.drawTexturedGradientTriangle(tex, { 0,0 }, { 50, 0 }, { 50, 50 } , { 120, 230 }, { 300, 20 }, { 280, 170 }, tgx::RGB32_Red, tgx::RGB32_Green, tgx::RGB32_Blue, 0.5f); // textured triangle with color gradient, half opacity.

-drawing quads
+Drawing quads

 test_quads